nixxholas/nlp-exploration/2_TagProblem.md

 >[Tag your sentences here!](http://parts-of-speech.info)

-From the tags given, we can tell that natural is an adjective (JJ is a tagging for a noun with the Part-Of-Speech tagger by Stanford U.) in this sentence while the word "language" is a noun (\NN).
+From the tags given, we can tell that "Natural" is an adjective (JJ is a tagging for a noun with the Part-Of-Speech tagger by Stanford U.) in this sentence while the word "language" is a noun (\NN).
 Each word is given a tag.
 However, the problem with POS is that every word **may have more than a tag** where it can be a verb or also a noun.